Parepare: History

 In the early development of this plateau, there was just a thicket of bushes that had many holes on slightly sloping land, which grew wild irregularly, ranging from the northern (Cappa Edge) up to the route south from the city.
 As time goes by, those bushes have now become the city of Parepare.

 At an early date, there were kingdoms located on Parepare - the kingdom of Suppa in the 14th century and the Bacukiki Kingdom in the 15th century.

 The term "Parepare" originates from the sentence of the King of Gowa “Bajiki Ni Pare” which means “(Ports in this region) are good.”
 Since then, the name “Parepare” has referred to the port city.
 Parepare was subsequently visited by Malay people who came to trade in the region of Suppa.

 Seeing the strategic position of a harbour protected by a headland on the front side, the Dutch conquered this place at the first opportunity and made it an important city in the territory of the central part of South Sulawesi.

 At the time of the Dutch East Indies, in Parepare, there was a Resident Assistant and a Controlur or Gezag Hebber as Head of Government (the Dutch East Indies), while the status of the region is named the “Afdeling Parepare” which included five "Onder Afdeling" for Barru, Sidenreng Rappang, Enrekang, Pinrang and Parepare.

 In each region, an Onder Afdeling Controlur was domiciled or a Gezag Hebber.
 Besides the Dutch East Indies government officials, the structure of the Dutch East Indies Government was also assisted by government officials and Bugis kings, namely Arung Barru in Barru, Addatuang Sidenreng in Sidenreng Rappang, Sporting Enrekang in Enrekang, Addatung Sawitto in Pinrang, while at Parepare there was Arung Mallusetasi.

 This governance structure, up to the outbreak of World War II, was when the Dutch East Indies Government was overtaken around the year 1942.

 Administration

-Parepare (city) is divided into four Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid-2023.
+Parepare (city) is divided into four Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the location of the district administrative centres and the number of administrative villages (all classed as urban kelurahan) in each district.
 Bacukiki District is inland and less densely populated, while the other three districts lie along the coast and contain the urban parts of the city.
+Soreang District is the densely-populated city centre, while Ujung District surrounds it to the east and south (Suppa District of Pinrang Regency borders Soreang on its north side).
+Bacukiki Barat is further south along the coast.